seanlokeee/ServianCD/README.md

 To destroy the application and associated cloud infra:
 - change current directory to within infra folder & make init to access remote state file
-- if Error: Invalid legacy provider address, `terraform state replace-provider -- -/aws hashicorp/aws` to update provider in state file by upgrading the syntax.
+- IF Error: Invalid legacy provider address, `terraform state replace-provider -- -/aws hashicorp/aws` to update provider in state file by upgrading the syntax.
 Re-run `make init`
 - `make down` (able to delete infra locally because local is connected to remote backend)

 Remote backend must be manually destroyed as it is protected: